A well-known Rochester City School District teacher was charged with a felony in New York City two months ago while she was chaperoning a school trip.

 Sources say it does not appear Superintendent Bolgen Vargas knew about the issue until News 8's inquiry.

-On Wednesday, Watkins spoke at a rally in favor of teacher tenure.
-She unsuccessfully ran for City Council in 2009 and 2011.
 Update: Watkins tells News 8 she is an Army veteran and has had a legal state pistol permit for more than 20 years.
 Watkins said she did not know about the New York City requirement.
 She said she was not immediately available for comment on Thursday because she is hospitalized.

 Regardless, if she has a handgunl icense, the charges are without merit.
 All they can do, legally, is confiscate the hardware, then issue a report to her licensing agent.
 The licensing agent has the option to do nothing or do something.
 If she was jailed, with a handgun license, she has grounds to sue, big time and win.